When using npm or Yarn, if you have 100 projects using a dependency, you will

 version has a change in only one of those files,

 pnpm updatewill only add 1 new file to the store, instead of cloning the entire dependency just for the singular change.

 - All the files are saved in a single place on the disk.
-When packages are installed, their files are linked from that single place consuming no additional disk space.
-Linking is performed using either hard-links or reflinks (copy-on-write).
+When packages are installed, their files are hard-linked from that single place, consuming no additional disk space.
+This allows you to share dependencies of the same version across projects.

-As a result, you save gigabytes of space on your disk proportional to the number of projects and dependencies, and you have a lot faster installations!
+As a result, you save a lot of space on your disk proportional to the number of projects and dependencies, and you have a lot faster installations!

 If you'd like more details about the unique

-why it works fine with the Node.js ecosystem, read this small
+creates and why it works fine with the Node.js ecosystem, read this small